LauraLivers/beyond-the-binary/README.md

 # beyond-the-binary

-This document attempts to give a comprehensive overview of women in tech education in Switzerland based on federal data for the school year 22/23
+**This project attempts to give a comprehensive overview of women in tech education in Switzerland based on federal data for the school year 22/23.
+In short: Schools do not properly educate their students in computer literacy - for various reasons - and the astonishing amount of women in the tech workforce only further confirm that it's neither a symptom of disinterest or inabiility, but rather a lack of role-models.**

+This version was crated for the module _Data Visualisation for AI and Machine Learning_ at the University of Applied Sciences Lucerne (CH) and resulted in Grade A.

 author: Laura Livers<br>
 date: June 10, 2024<br>